 As we’ve already mentioned, mosquitoes love standing water.
 Water comes from puddles and insufficient drainage.
 It can also come from swimming pools that aren’t cleaned well.
 Additionally, irrigation systems that have brakes or allow fluid to sit in certain areas can also be problematic.

 A good landscaping team will evaluate all the water on your property to help with Saugus Mosquito control.
-They’ll look through the various elements and fixtures to ensure none of your man-made additions are exasperating the problem and bringing health risks to you and your family.
+They’ll look through the various elements and fixtures.
+They will ensure none of your man-made additions are exasperating the problem and bringing health risks to you and your family.

 In the last few years, homeowners throughout Massachusetts have begun paying more attention to organic mosquito and tick control.
-That’s because non-toxic solutions (like cedar tree oil) are inexpensive and effective, but don’t carry the same risks to your loved ones – particularly children and pets – that stronger poisons would.
+That’s because non-toxic solutions (like cedar tree oil) are inexpensive and effective.
+Don’t carry the same risks to your loved ones – particularly children and pets – that stronger poisons would.

 If you were to eliminate all the standing water around your property, you might still have problems with mosquitoes and ticks.
 This is because of surrounding trees, bushes, or creeks.
 Or, pests could make their way from neighboring lots.
 That’s why organic mosquito and tick control can be crucial as another line of defense against disease-carrying insects.